negovrodion/CoordinatorFlow/README.md

 ## License

-TNImageSliderViewController is available under the MIT license.
+CoordinatorFlow is available under the MIT license.
 See the LICENSE file for more info.